The Creation of Custom Data Sets to Meet Customer Needs: A BSC Project

 However, certain rules must be followed in order to reach this point.

-Related content: How to protect your data with data masking
+How to protect your data with data masking

 In order to comply with the GDPR, the anonymization process must be irreversible.
-This means that identifying the data subject must be an impossible procedure for anyone to carry out, even for the company that provided the service.
+This means that identifying the data subject must be impossible for anyone to carry out, even for the company that provided the service.

 Now, you may say that this seems like a simple requirement.
 However, according to the GDPR, achieving anonymization entails setting up secure procedures so that the resulting data are impossible to associate with another source of information, as it may identify the data subject.